52 Different Types of Beetles in Arizona

 33. Goldsmith Beetle

-The Goldsmith Beetle is a beetle found mostly in the southwestern United States and Mexico.
+The Goldsmith Beetle is found mostly in the southwestern United States and Mexico.
 The Goldsmith Beetle can be identified by its light brown color and yellow markings on its wing covers.

-Coupled with that, it has a long, narrow body shape that measures around an inch to 1.5 inches long.
-It is not as common as other types of beetles in Arizona but can be found near streams and lakes, under rocks or fallen logs, or in deserts.
+It has a long, narrow body shape that measures around an inch to 1.5 inches long.
+It is not as common as other beetles in Arizona but can be found near streams and lakes, under rocks or fallen logs, or in deserts.

 34. Cottonwood Leaf Beetle